 If you serve in the capacity of an advisor or financial consultant, you may offer advice based on what you know of finance and accounting that can be helpful to a client.
 However, it is important to remember that you are not a tax attorney or public accountant.
-Be careful to stick to the more practical issues regarding a business owner's finances and to refer them to attorneys or full accountants for more detailed issues in these areas.
+Be careful to stick to the more practical issues regarding a business owner's financial information and to refer them to attorneys or full accountants for more detailed issues in these areas.

 Typical Functions of this Career

-People seek accountants and the help of accounting clerks at various times in both their personal and business lives, so the more you can offer your clients, the more money you can make.
+People seek accountants and the help of clerks at various times in both their personal and business lives, so the more you can offer your clients, the more money you can make.
 For example, you could help a business owner set up their bookkeeping system and keep up with their ledger for them while also preparing their taxes.
 You can bill them one invoice for the bookkeeping and maintenance jobs and charge them separately for the tax preparation.
 Tax preparation is a more complicated task, so you should bill them for this according to the amount of time and research it takes you to complete it.

 Help to the Accounting Department

 Another possible job that you could find yourself doing in your role as an accounting clerk is that of helping the accounting department.
-While accounting clerks do not serve as the primary accountant in most cases, they can be of great help to the other accountants and help them remember things they may forget to keep the finances of a business going smoothly.
+While clerks do not serve as the primary accountant in most cases, they can be of great help to the other accountants and help them remember things they may forget to keep the finances of a business runing smoothly.

-Many larger firms or businesses choose to use an accounting clerk at the front office to handle things like payroll, invoices, and incoming receipts or purchases, then pass the more difficult, tax-preparation type jobs to the CPAs (certified public accountants).
+Many larger firms or businesses choose to use a clerk at the front office to handle things like payroll, invoices, and incoming receipts or purchases, then pass the more difficult, tax-preparation type jobs to the CPAs (certified public accountants).
 This is the best scenario if a business can afford to hire both.
 Check with your local businesses as you are proceeding with your training to see which companies have this type of business model.

 Smaller businesses may opt only to hire an accounting clerk and not have a full-time accountant.
 Others may outsource their accounting work to one accountant instead.
 It's wise to check around to see which business or institution offers the best opportunity for you to work in this profession.